 On June 26, 1980, the Rhode Island Board of Regents for Education approved a change in the name of the College from Rhode Island Junior College to Community College of Rhode Island to reflect the true mission of the institution.

 CCRI embarked on a new period of growth and development and reestablished its roots in the inner city with the opening of a permanent community college campus in Providence.
-In the spring of 1990, Community College of Rhode Island acquired the Opportunities Industrialization Center building located at One Hilton Street in South Providence.
-The Providence Campus was opened in September, 1990.
-The urban campus makes higher education more accessible to inner city residents, a fundamental mission of community colleges nationwide.
+In the spring of 1990, the Community College of Rhode Island acquired the Opportunities Industrialization Center building located at One Hilton Street in South Providence.
+The Providence Campus opened in September of 1990.
+The urban campus makes higher education more accessible to inner-city residents, a fundamental mission of community colleges nationwide.

-The focal point of Newport’s North End revitalization is CCRI's new Newport County campus.
+The focal point of Newport’s North End revitalization is CCRI's Newport County campus.